lightbend/kalix-value-entity.g8/src/main/g8/README.md

-To deploy your service, install the `akkasls` CLI as documented in [Setting up a local development environment](https://developer.lightbend.com/docs/akka-serverless/setting-up/) and configure a Docker Registry to upload your docker image to.
+To deploy your service, install the `akkasls` CLI as documented in [Setting up a local development environment](https://developer.lightbend.com/docs/akka-serverless/setting-up/) and configure a Docker Registry to upload your Docker image to.

 You will need to set your `docker.username` as a system property: